Rolf-MP/simian-render/README.md

 1. Start your app via [Simian Evaluation Portal](https://evaluate.simiansuite.com/) and bookmark the app link for direct access.

 Notes:
 1. Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
+   Contact us for Simian Portal hosting options.
-1. Simian Portal works with a range of backend platforms.
-For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free offering, and because deployed code remains under your control.
+1. Simian Portal works with a range of backend platforms from docker to Azure, and other cloud providers.
+   For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free entry offering and paid upgrade path, and last but not least because your code remains under your control.

 # Deploy to FastAPI web service on Render
 Use this repo as a Simian Web App template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) web service on Render.